junxit/us-congress-bills-117/metadata.md

 - 2022-01-21 — Placed on the Union Calendar, Calendar No. 168.
 - 2022-01-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-233.
 - 2022-01-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 117-233.
+- 2022-04-05 — Considered under suspension of the rules. (consideration: CR H4162-4164)
+- 2022-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5633.
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — Mr. Payne moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4162-4163)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4162-4163)